Sohamsk/Sohamsk/README.md

 # Hey there, I'm Soham! 👋

 ## 🚀 About Me
-- 👀 I’m interested in Game Development & Web Development.
+- 👀 I’m interested in system apps development and working in low level languages.
-- 🌱 I’m currently learning Rust.
+- 🌱 I’m currently learning GO.
 - 📫 You can reach me using my [Twitter](https://twitter.com/sohamsk02/) or [Linkedin](https://www.linkedin.com/in/sohamsk02/).

 ## 🛠 Skills